 A publication of the Oklahoma Historical Society and Oklahoma State University.
 Print copies of the Chronicles of Oklahoma are available in the journal collection of the Alva campus library of NWOSU.
 (Not peer reviewed.)

-A limited, full-text, searchable, database to The Chronicles of Oklahoma is available through the Oklahoma Historical Society and the Oklahoma State University Electronic Publishing Center.
-Volumes 1–40 (–) of the Chronicles are available online, as is the table of contents for volumes 21 to the present.
+A limited, full-text, searchable database of The Chronicles of Oklahoma is available through the Oklahoma Historical Society and the Oklahoma State University Electronic Publishing Center.
+Volumes 1–40 (–) of the Chronicles are available online, as are the tables of contents for volumes 21 to the present.

 Oklahoma Humanities magazine fosters conversation and new perspectives through articles, interviews, and beautiful color images.
 From public policy issues to cultural heritage, you’ll find an engaging forum for new ideas and productive civil discourse.(Not peer reviewed.)

 Why do Oklahomans have such a strong sense of identity as Oklahomans, and how did they come by it?
 This book describes how Oklahomans perceive themselves and how others outside the state view them.
 In delineating the boundaries and content of what is distinctively Oklahoman, this book establishes Oklahoma as a bona fide cultural state of mind.

 The Indians in Oklahoma, a survey of the sixty-seven tribes residing in the state, explains the colonizing process that populated Indian Territory (the future Oklahoma) with American Indians from all parts of the United States during the nineteenth century and interprets the striking cultural diversity of the Indian communities thus formed.

 The product of two of Oklahoma’s foremost authorities on the history of the 46th state, Oklahoma: A History is the first comprehensive narrative to bring the story of the Sooner State to the threshold of its centennial.